marcellus-ku-283/laravel-tallstack-boilerplate/README.md

 You have just need to follow this steps to replace some content to yours one,
 1. Application logo: Replace `logo.svg` with yours
 2. favicon: Replace `favicon.svg` with yours
+3. Set up mail configuration to test reset password flow
+4. Link storage to public folder for user avatar.

-## Demo that how admin panel looks,
+## Demo that how admin panel looks
 ![Clip](./public/demo.gif)